umityoruk/renal-segmentation/README.md

 ```

-docker run --rm  -v /path/to/local/dir:/data renal-segment "python renalSegment.py /data/DicomIn /data/DicomOut"
+docker run --rm  -v /path/to/local/dir:/data umityoruk/renal-segmentation "python renalSegment.py /data/DicomIn /data/DicomOut"

 ```

-The path `/path/to/local/dir` is a directory on the host machine that is mounted as `/data` on the docker image.
 The example above assumes that the dicom images are stored in `/path/to/local/dir/DicomIn` and the output folder `DicomOut` is the last parameter to the renalSegment script.